 4. Practice Mindfulness and Relaxation Techniques

-Techniques like meditation, deep breathing, or yoga can help manage stress.
-Even a few minutes each day can have significant benefits.
+Techniques like meditation, deep breathing, or yoga help reduce stress.
+Practicing these regularly supports mental calmness.
+Even a few minutes a day can make a difference.
+Small daily habits add up to big benefits over time.

 Practicing Mindfulness and Relaxation Techniques